ricardolindner/go-expert-cloud-run/README.md

 ## How It Works
 * The application exposes a single HTTP endpoint /weather.
 * It accepts a cep (ZIP code) query parameter in the URL.
-* The server validates the ZIP code.
+* The server validates the ZIP code format (must be an 8-digit number).
+* It queries the ViaCEP API to retrieve the city associated with the given ZIP code.
-* It calls an external weather API (via WEATHER_API_KEY) to get temperature data for the location.
+* Using the city name, it calls the WeatherAPI.com service (via WEATHER_API_KEY) to get the current temperature.
 * The response is a JSON object containing the temperature in Celsius, Fahrenheit, and Kelvin.

 ## Getting Started